Unit 4 - Practice Quiz

 46 What is the interpretation of weights in Logistic Regression for Sentiment Analysis?

-A. They are random numbers
+B. They are random numbers

 C. They represent the importance and direction (positive/negative) of a feature

-D. They represent the index of the word
+D. They represent the frequency of words

 47 For a balanced dataset, which metric is most straightforward to evaluate performance?